supplehq/stream2loggly/README.md

-# JSON2Loggly
+# Stream2Loggly

-CLI Tool for send stream to loggly
+CLI Tool for send stream to Loggly

 ## License